 (1) register an ORCID account, and

 (2) integrate it with your Scopus Author ID (after you have cleaned your ID), and then ResearcherID (if you have registered one).

 After the integration, your publications will be added to the ORCID profile.
 To know the details of each profiling tool, click on the respective author profiles above.

-A well managed researcher profile helps increase the visibility of an author's works.
-However, with so many different author profiling tools, authors become confused about how these systems work and whether they should create a profile at each platform.
+A well-managed researcher profile helps increase the visibility of an author's works.
+However, with so many different author profiling tools, authors become confused about how these systems work and whether they should create a profile on each platform.
 To help our authors fully utilize these tools, the Library has worked out some good practices that you can follow in managing your author profiles.